Our nurseries will stop buying peat compost by end of Parliament (May 2024)

 We supply a mix of cell-grown plugs and bare-root plants, and each method has advantages, disadvantages and degree of environmental impact.
 We currently use compost with peat in for our cell-grown stock to produce a good enough quality plug for planting.

 Producing cell-grown trees that use a proportion of peat means more seeds successfully germinate and grow into healthy trees, so we don't waste seed.
 High quality tree seed is in limited supply.
 Using this method also reduces our water and energy use, and allows us to expand both the planting season and the diversity of species we grow.

 Previously, the products we trialled were not successful because not enough of the seedlings survived.
-Cutting out peat without a viable alternative could lead to far fewer homegrown trees being planted and increased water and fertiliser use, which have their own environmental impacts.
+Cutting out peat without a viable alternative would have lead to far fewer homegrown trees being planted and increased water and fertiliser use, which have their own environmental impacts.

-Last year, we used more peat-free compost than before and, crucially for us, the health of this year’s seedlings is looking better than previous peat-free trials.
-We also reduced how much peat is in our compost mix.
+In 2022 we used significantly more peat-free compost than before, making it a majority.
+Crucially for us, the health of this year’s seedlings is looking better than previous peat-free trials.
+We continue to reduce how much peat is in our compost mix.

 Why do you grow trees to plant, can’t they grow naturally?

 Sometimes there is enough seed in the ground from surrounding trees to develop the required woodland, called natural regeneration.
 We encourage natural regeneration wherever possible as it can help to ensure trees are well adapted to their current local environment.
 However, this can take time and leaves young trees vulnerable to damage from deer, rabbits, and squirrels.
 Also, there is a limit to how far seeds will fall, and how many will be burried and forgotten by animals.